bkpgh/outgrab/README.rst

-If outgrab doesn't do something you would like, but one of the unix command-line tools mentioned above does, the best approach may be to post-process the result of outgrab with, eg., sed.
+If outgrab doesn't do something you would like, but one of the unix command-line tools mentioned above does, the best approach may be to post-process the result of outgrab with, e.g., sed.

 License